Advances in 4D Generation: A Survey: 4D Generation Challenges

-Another class of methods generates multi-view, multi-temporal image grids as intermediate 4D datasets, which are subsequently reconstructed into 4D assets.
-Diffusion$^{2}$~\cite{yang_diffusionmbox2_2024} introduces the Variable Reconciliation Strategy (VRS) to harmonize heterogeneous scores during denoising, mitigating conflicts and producing smoother results.
-Diffusion4D~\cite{liang_diffusion4d_2024}, Human4DiT~\cite{shao2024human4dit}, SV4D~\cite{xie_sv4d_2024}, and 4DGen~\cite{yin_4dgen_2023} further retrain diffusion models on curated 4D datasets to generate consistent 4D data.
-Hybrid approaches, such as Consistent4D~\cite{jiang2023consistent4d}, and 4Real~\cite{yu_4real_2024}, combine models like SVD~\cite{blattmann2023stable} and SV3D~\cite{voleti2024sv3d} to infer and generate 4D image grids.
-These models also employ advanced image interpolation techniques to ensure grid smoothness and consistency under varying viewpoints and across temporal changes.
+Generating intermediate multiview, multi-temporal image grids as auxiliary datasets for subsequent reconstruction represents another effective strategy.
+Diffusion²~\cite{yang_diffusionmbox2_2024} employs the Variable Reconciliation Strategy (VRS) to harmonize heterogeneous scores during the diffusion process, thereby mitigating inconsistencies across viewpoints and time steps.
+Approaches such as Diffusion4D~\cite{liang_diffusion4d_2024}, Human4DiT~\cite{shao_human4dit_2024}, SV4D~\cite{xie_sv4d_2024}, and 4DGen~\cite{yin_4dgen_2023} further retrain diffusion models on curated 4D datasets, explicitly learning consistency from data-driven priors.
+Additionally, hybrid methods exemplified by Consistent4D~\cite{jiang2023consistent4d} and 4Real~\cite{yu_4real_2024} combine models such as SVD~\cite{blattmann2023stable} and SV3D~\cite{voleti2024sv3d} with advanced interpolation techniques to achieve enhanced smoothness and coherence.

-To further enhance consistency, some researchers integrate multiple 4D representation models to leverage complementary strengths.
-For instance, CT4D~\cite{chen_ct4d_2024} and DreamGaussian4D combine Gaussian and Mesh representations.
-Gaussian representations excel at driving smooth and consistent geometry, which complements the detailed structure modeling capabilities of Mesh-based approaches.
-This fusion delivers 4D assets with superior consistency compared to using standalone representation methods, demonstrating the benefits of multi-representation integration in generating coherent 4D results.